-During dredging works in the River Weser as part of Bremen's port development, a hitherto unknown wreck was discovered on 8th October 1962, highlighted as Nr.
-1 in the overview map below.
+During dredging works in the River Weser as part of Bremen's port development, a hitherto unknown wreck was discovered on 8 October 1962, highlighted as No. 1 in the overview map below.

-The necessity for an appropriate exhibition space also prompted the foundation of the German Maritime Museum (DSM: Deutsches Schifffahrtsmuseum) in Bremerhaven, in which a purpose-built exhibition space for the Bremen Cog was incorporated into the architectural plan.
+The necessity for an appropriate exhibition space also prompted the foundation of the German Maritime Museum (Deutsches Schifffahrtsmuseum; DSM) in Bremerhaven, in which a purpose-built exhibition space for the Bremen Cog was incorporated into the architectural plan.
 Even before the completion of the DSM building in 1975, the re-assembly of the salvaged ship-timbers started in November 1972.
-The wreck was completely reconstructed in 1979 and the waterlogged timbers have been constantly sprayed with water throughout this period of time to prevent them from drying out.
-A water-tank was constructed around the wreck, which was immersed in a PEG (polyethylene glycol) solution from 1980 to 2000 for long-term conservation.
+The wreck was completely reconstructed in 1979 and the waterlogged timbers were constantly sprayed with water throughout this period of time to prevent them from drying out.
+A water tank was constructed around the wreck, which was immersed in a PEG (polyethylene glycol) solution from 1980 to 2000 for long-term conservation.

 The characteristics depicted on the seal were indeed also present in the Bremen Cog, and comprised the following features:

 - a flat bottom with a sharp transition to the stem and sternposts

 - straight up-raking stem- and sternposts

 Further constructional details were observed in the shipwreck itself and were later included in the extended definition criteria for the cog-type.
 These are:

 - a keel-plank (instead of a proper keel)